Servers and Clusters

 On this page

-While virtualization is the choice of a vast majority of SaaS services, Algolia has decided to use bare metal servers.
+While the vast majority of SaaS service choose virtualization, Algolia has decided to use bare metal servers.
 Bare metal servers give applications direct access to the physical and software resources of a computer.
-For example, all Algolia searching and indexing operations are processed by the Algolia engine, which in turn directly interacts with the computer’s essential resources, such as the Operating System, CPU, RAM, and disk.
+For example, the Algolia engine processes all searching and indexing operations, which directly interacts with the computer’s essential resources, such as the operating system, CPU, RAM, and disk.

-With a virtual machine, however, all applications need to pass by one or more additional layers of system-level software (the virtual machine) before reaching the services of the underlying physical server.
-While this clearly slows things down, on the positive side, it also creates flexibility, by spreading a single server’s capacity over many discreet use-cases: one customer might want to run a massive SQL Server database on a Windows computer; another customer might want to perform CPU-intensive calculations using an old version of unix; and another might want to simulate a macintosh - all of which can be done on the same, shared server, using virtualization.
+With a virtual machine, however, all applications need to pass by one or more additional layers of system-level software before reaching the services of the underlying physical server.
+While this clearly slows things down, it also brings flexibility by spreading a single server’s capacity over many discreet use-cases.
+One customer might want to run a massive SQL Server database on a Windows computer; another customer might want to perform CPU-intensive calculations using an old version of Unix; and another might want to simulate a macOS machine—all of which can happen on the same shared server, using virtualization.

-For Algolia, virtual machines are not necessary.
-Bare metal servers have been time- and task-slicing for years, without the need to virtualize.
-With powerful hardware components, a single server can handle countless customers—especially if they are all doing the same operations, which is the case with Algolia.
+For Algolia, virtual machines aren’t necessary.
+Bare metal servers have been time and task-slicing for years, without the need to virtualize.
+With powerful hardware components, a single server can handle countless customers—especially if they’re all doing the same operations, which is the case with Algolia.

-Additionally, many of our larger customers use dedicated servers, giving them exclusive access to the entire cluster.
-Most of our smaller accounts share servers - which means that they share the same server and Algolia engine.
-However, whether it is dedicated or shared, the principle is the same - Algolia operates directly on the machine.
+Many of our larger customers use dedicated servers, giving them exclusive access to the entire cluster.
+Most of our smaller accounts share servers, which means that they share the same Algolia engine.
+However, in both situations, the principle is the same: Algolia operates directly on the machine.

-Note that when we say server, we are actually referring to a cluster of 3 identical servers.
-Thanks to clusters, Algolia can provide an SLA reliability of 99.99%, because a cluster guarantees that at least 1 of the 3 servers will be available at all times.
+Note that when we say server, we are actually referring to a cluster of three identical servers.
+With clusters, Algolia can provide an SLA reliability of 99.99%, because a cluster guarantees that at least one of the three servers is available at all times.

 What is an Algolia cluster?

-- Why is this done?
-For redundancy - so that if 1 or 2 servers go down, the cluster is still available.
+The reason behind clusters is redundancy: if one or two servers go down, the service is still available.
 This is how we guarantee an SLA of 99.99% availability.

 Algolia clusters in more detail